anfox86/US-Traffic-Accident-Rates/README.md

-# Predicting-the-US-State-with-Highest-Traffic-Accident-Rate
+# Accident Rate and Severity - US Traffic Accident Rates
-This repository contains all of the work completed for the Predicting the US State with the Most Traffic Accidents.
+This repository contains all of the work completed for the Accident Rate and Severity - US Traffic Accident Rates project.

 Data set can be found on Kaggle - https://www.kaggle.com/sobhanmoosavi/us-accidents